lanl-aea/waves/docs/tutorial_04_simulation.rst

 :ref:`tutorial_partition_mesh` that this file is one of the targets that is generated from :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builder in the code pertaining to ``# Mesh``.

-The highlighted lines will define an optional task called a *datacheck*.
+The code snippet will define an optional task called a *datacheck*.
 You can read the `Abaqus Standard/Explicit Execution`_ documentation :cite:`ABAQUS` for more details on running a datacheck.
 The primary purpose for running a datacheck is to verify the input file construction without running a full simulation.
 While Abaqus can continue with an analysis from the datacheck output, doing so modifies the datacheck output files, which has the affect of prompting